Woffluon/Balkon-Magazine/docs/SUPABASE.md

 This project stores magazine metadata in the `public.magazines` table.
 Optionally, you can store individual page records in `public.magazine_pages` (the app currently reads pages from Storage, not from the table).

+### Quick Setup (Basic)

-The SQL below is idempotent—safe to run multiple times.
+For a basic setup without role-based access control, use this SQL (idempotent—safe to run multiple times):

 ```sql
 -- Required extension for gen_random_uuid